threedworld-mit/tdw/Documentation/misc_frontend/impact_sounds.md

 At minimum, you need to:

-1. Create a scene, initialize PyImpact, and set the target framerate to 60:
+1. Create a scene, initialize PyImpact, and set the target framerate to 100 (to align with the default physics timestep of 0.01 seconds):

 ```python
 from tdw.controller import Controller